xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 Constraints: TDD as if you meant it & mob programming.

-The funniest!
-We were disciplined enough to listen to each other so it didn’t end up in a big mess.
+The most fun!
+We were disciplined enough to listen to each other so it didn't end up in a big mess.
 But it was hard for some people to talk and give their point of view.
 When the group is working well sometimes you don’t want to slow it down.
 However, it could be interesting to have a higher vision of what we are